dziganto/Out-of-Core-Computation/README.md

 ---

-I hope you find something useful here and if you find mistakes please let me know.
+I hope you find something useful here and if you discover any mistakes please let me know.